Eveldee/RandomizedWitchNobeta/README.md

 - Ctrl + click on a slider/drag will allow you to set a custom value, even one outside the standard range _(using this to alter the settings can have unexpected consequences)_
 - Shift/Alt + drag on a slider/drag will change the increment steps _(slower or faster)_
 - Click on a color preview to open a complete color picker

+## OBS Capture

+There is an issue with old capture modes and topmost windows created by the overlay.
+The only known way to capture the game at the moment is to either do a screen capture, or do a window capture and set the capture mode to `Windows 10 (...)` _(note that this type of window capture will draw a yellow border around the window, the only way to hide it is to use Windows 11)_

 ## Bug report and help